 The purpose of IQ tests today and why you should take one…

-What influences your IQ score?
+What factors influence your IQ score?

 Our IQ Test